mkoelle/robinhood-playground/README.md

 when the strategy is run it returns a list of tickers (ie `[AAPL, GOOG, JAGX]`).
 These "picks" are saved along with their current trading price in picks-data/[date]/[strategy-name]-[price-perm] as an object with their keys being the minute after opening bell of that particularly run.

-the program will actively purchase the strategies saved in strategies-enabled.js.  also the program sells half the holdings of each of the stocks it purchased after 1 day and it sells 100% of the shares after 2 days.
+the program will actively purchase the forPurchase strategies in settings.js.  also the program sells half the holdings of each of the stocks it purchased after 1 day and it sells 100% of the shares after 2 days.

 ## configuring

 all strategies (modules/*) are enabled to run at various times per day.  they run for every increment of $1-5, $5-10 and $10-15.

-strategies-enabled.js determines which strategies are "enabled for purchase"
+settings.js determines which strategies are "enabled for purchase" as well as sent via email

+also determines the purchase amount when I strategy is set to forPurchase

 ## analytics